-A vacation quarter is a quarter when you are not registered as a full-time student.
+A vacation quarter is a quarter when you are not registered as a full-time student, but will be enrolling in courses the following quarter.
 During vacation quarter, you can chose to go home, stay in the U.S., enroll in part-time classes or decide not to take any classes.
 You must intend to register full-time at UW Bothell for the following quarter after your vacation quarter.
 Please note, unused vacation quarters do not accumulate or "roll over."
 For example, if you enroll full-time for six consecutive quarters, you cannot take two vacation quarters in one academic year.

 When am I Eligible for a Vacation Quarter?